What is my Work Freedom Day at this moment?

-As a DGI I’m working towards financial freedom.
+If you ask me what Financial Freedom (FI) means to me, it is easy to answer.
 For me this means doing things I like to do, and do not have to worry about money.
-On my blog (https://www.polliesdividend.com) and twitter account (@Polliesdividend) you can read my progress.
+On my blog (Polliesdividend.com) and twitter account (@Polliesdividend) you can read my every day progress.

 I have been a DGI since July 2014, so I just started and still have a long way to go.
 But I’m determining to work hard and constant to reach my goal.